swcarpentry/git-novice/_episodes/14-supplemental-rstudio.md

 > 1. Create a new directory within your project called `graphs`.
 > 2. Modify the `.gitignore` so that the `graphs` directory is not version controlled.
 >
-> Add the newly created folders to version control using
-> the Git interface.

 >
 > > ## Solution to Challenge
 > >